andrico1234/accessible-accordion-workshop/README.md

 ## Terminology

-WCAG - Web Content Accessibility Guidelines
+- WCAG - Web Content Accessibility Guidelines
-Semantic HTML - HTML elements that provide information about its content to the browser.
+- Semantic HTML - HTML elements that provide information about its content to the browser.

-## Divs vs Buttons

-Buttons are an element that provides interactive behaviour out of the box.

-- onclick
-- focus management
-- form integration
-- disabled states
-- provide additional semantic behaviour out of the box

 ## Tasks